 As the information is being sent back as a standard example server-side code I have included is in Java and consists of a relatively simple HttpServlet that parses the information and mirrors it onto its own logging framework, in this case log4j.

-I'm a designer working on complex systems across desktop, web and mobile.
-As Head of User Experience at Scott Logic, I work primarily with financial services and energy trading institutions, creating everything from direct-to-consumer investment applications to research, trading and analysis tools.
+I'm a designer and developer working on complex systems across desktop, web and mobile.
+As Innovation Director at Scott Logic, I work primarily with financial services and energy trading institutions, creating everything from direct-to-consumer investment applications to research, trading and analysis tools.
 I delight in pushing at what is possible to discover beautiful, effective solutions to problems.